 Always bear in mind the factors that dry your hair out.
 If you live in a dry climate, you’ll need to moisture and seal more often.
 Equally, curly hair types tend to dry more quickly than straight hair.
 Coloring hair or applying chemicals will also dry it out, as well as using heat products such as a flat iron or curler.

-Best Sealants for Natural Hair Comparison Chart
+Review of the Best Sealants for Natural Hair

 Jamaican Black Castor Oil